l77l77/mbaytas.github.io/crazyflie.md

 ![Virtual fence confining drone to a safe zone](/img/crazyflie_fence.png)

-### Fencing
+### Fencing and Tracking Loss

 It's always a good idea to have a physical fence around the flight volume.
 During development we used netting we bought from a pet store.
 However, obviously it's better to ensure that the drone never flies where it shouldn't.
-This is extremely important since we are using an "outside-in" mocap system: <del>if</del> when the drone flies outside of the volume that is "seen" by the mocap cameras, we will lose tracking and crash.
 For this we build a virtual fence in our code.

+This is extremely important since we are using an "outside-in" mocap system: <del>if</del> when the drone flies outside of the volume that is "seen" by the mocap cameras, if we keep sending control signals to the drone, it will destabilize and crash.
+Out of the box, the SDK does not ensure that we can't send the drone outside the tracking volume.
+We need to make sure of two things:

+1. We never send a control signal to the drone that tells it to fly outside a safe volume.
+2. If the drone happens to fly outside the safe volume, we stop sending control signals and land immediately.

 We define the boundaries of a 3D fence in our options.
-Then, in every iteration of the main loop, we check to see that the drone is indeed in there.
+Then, in every iteration of the main loop, we check to see that the drone is inside the boundaries of the fence.
+If the drone has gone astray, we break the main loop and land.

+We also set a `cf_trackingLoss_treshold` option and a global `cf_trackingLoss` variable to keep tabs on the mocap tracking quality.
+We will be receiving data from QTM continuously, and if that data does not contain valid tracking for the Crazyflie, we will increment the `cf_trackingLoss` counter.
+Whenever we receive good tracking data, we reset the counter.
+(More on this later.)
+We compare the counter to a threshold we set in the beginning, to make sure that tracking is fine.

 *Notice that the fence boundaries are defined with respect to the QTM coordinate system.
 Be careful if you recalibrate!*